vmware-archive/gp-r/HomePage.md

 ```

-Now, for whatever reason, if you do not have access to SSH into the GPDB or you prefer to only deal with
-UDFs to tell you if a PL/R package is present or absent, then you can write UDFs like the following:
+If you do not have access to SSH into the GPDB or you prefer to only deal with UDFs to tell you if a PL/R package is present or absent, then you can write UDFs like the following:

 A simple test if a package can be loaded can be done by this function:
 ```SQL
 CREATE OR REPLACE FUNCTION R_test_require(fname text) RETURNS boolean AS